Irratzo/Containers/content/hvd_intro.rst

 - **Alltoall** is an operation to exchange data between all processes.
   Alltoall may be useful to implement neural networks with advanced architectures that span multiple devices.

+How to use Horovod
+____________________

+To use Horovod, we should add the following to the program:

+  1. Run hvd.init() to initialize Horovod.

+  2. Pin each GPU to a single process to avoid resource contention.
+With the typical setup of one GPU per process, set this to local rank.
+    The first process on the server will be allocated the first GPU, the second process will be allocated the second GPU, and so forth.

+  3. Scale the learning rate by the number of workers.
+Effective batch size in synchronous distributed training is scaled by the number of workers.
+    An increase in learning rate compensates for the increased batch size.

+  4. Wrap the optimizer in ``hvd.DistributedOptimizer``.
+The distributed optimizer delegates gradient computation to the original optimizer, averages gradients using allreduce or allgather, and then applies those averaged gradients.

+  5. Broadcast the initial variable states from rank 0 to all other processes.
+  This is necessary to ensure consistent initialization of all workers when training is started with random weights or restored from a checkpoint.

+  6. Modify your code to save checkpoints only on worker 0 to prevent other workers from corrupting them.

+Once the script is transformed to a proper form, it can be launched using ``horovodrun`` command.
+For example, to run the train scrip on a machine with 4 GPUs, we use

+.. code-block :: bash

+  $ horovodrun -np 4 -H localhost:4 python train.py

+And for running on 4 machines with 4 GPUs each, we use

+.. code-block :: bash

+  horovodrun -np 16 -H server1:4,server2:4,server3:4,server4:4 pyth

+It is also possible to run the script using Open MPI without the horovodrun wrapper.
+The launch command for the first example using ``mpirun`` would be

+.. code-block :: bash

+  mpirun -np 4 \
+    -bind-to none -map-by slot \
+    -x NCCL_DEBUG=INFO -x LD_LIBRARY_PATH -x PATH \
+    -mca pml ob1 -mca btl ^openib \
+    python train.py

+And for the second example

+.. code-block :: bash

+  mpirun -np 16 \
+    -H server1:4,server2:4,server3:4,server4:4 \
+    -bind-to none -map-by slot \
+    -x NCCL_DEBUG=INFO -x LD_LIBRARY_PATH -x PATH \
+    -mca pml ob1 -mca btl ^openib \
+    python train.py

+The recipe for running inside Jupyter Notebook is different, as we will see in the next section.